 My hidden (non-hidden) talent is…singing.

 How long would I survive in a Zombie apocalypse?
 Until the movie is over.

 Best advice I ever got?
 “Be a leader not a follower.”

 Bringing nearly 30 years of technology, systems implementation, and sales experience to the Basecamp Hospitality, Ray Lucas runs all Information Technology (IT) operations.
 Since joining the team in 2017, Ray has leveraged his expertise in fee collection technology, payment applications, as well as technical writing and training, to ensure secure and efficient IT operations at all of Basecamp’s guest locations and for staff.

 Prior to coming on board with Basecamp Hospitality, Ray served as Director of Business Development & Strategic Engineering at VenTek, where he combined his expertise in marketing and technology to drive business growth in the automated payments industry and develop engineering specifications for new projects.
-Ray also served as the company’s Director of Client Services, successfully managing a growing client base while rolling out core training programs and p for technical support staff.
+Ray also served as the company’s Director of Client Services, successfully managing a growing client base while rolling out core training programs and technical support staff.
 Prior to joining VenTek, Ray spent many years developing national sales and marketing campaigns for RJR Nabisco and Washington Mutual, and managed corporate renovation projects for CB Richard Ellis in Southern California.

 He loves spending time in the outdoors with his family, and is an avid marathon runner.

 Fun Facts About Ray

 My favorite activity in any of the Basecamp Hospitality parks is…running.